AndreySenov/firebase-tools-docker/README.md

            }
    ```
 1. If you are using the hosting emulator, you will need to run `firebase login`.
 Follow the instructions on CLI prompt to login.
 It will involve navigating to a website, authenticating to Google, and then redirecting to the firebase emulators.
-1. Start the emulator suite by running `firebase emulators:start`
+1. Start the emulator suite by running `firebase emulators:start`.
+You should be able to access the firebase emulator UI by pointing your browser to `http://localhost:4000`

 _**Note:** Use the following command to start the docker container AND the emulators together:_
 ```